 What it is

 The GVP Finder is an excel spreadsheet that searches through exported peptide data from X!Tandem using the Global Proteome Machine (GPM).
 The spreadsheet uses logical formulas to find previously-identified genetically variant peptides (GVPs) and reports random match probabilities (RMP) based on information from the thousand genomes consortium.
-Only GVPs found in hair are currently used here.
+Only GVPs found in hair and skin are currently used here.

 How to use it